Compare · ReplyGuy

 Pricing math

 ReplyGuy runs on a monthly subscription, roughly fifty to a hundred dollars depending on plan.
-Gorilla is $0.99 per run, or $2.99 a week on Pro for unlimited runs.
-If you run Gorilla once a week to refresh your lead list, you spend under five dollars a month.
+Gorilla is free to start, no card, then a flat $14.99/mo for 2,000 credits.
+That's about $180 a year whether you refresh your lead list daily or once a month, and you only spend a credit on a qualified lead.
+Low-relevance results are free.
 The savings only matter if your reply workflow is manual anyway, which most founders' should be in the first six months.

 Why we don't auto-reply